-Applicable Requirement: The permittee must not allow or permit any materials to be handled, transported, or stored; or a building, its appurtenances, or a road to be used, constructed, altered, repaired or demolished; or any equipment to be operated, without taking reasonable precautions to prevent particulate matter from becoming airborne.
-Such reasonable precautions must include, but not be limited to the following: [OAR 340-208-0210(2)]
+Applicable Requirement: 1 The permittee must not cause or permit any materials to be handled, transported, or stored; or a building, its appurtenances, or a road to be used, constructed, altered, repaired or demolished; or any equipment to be operated, without taking reasonable precautions to prevent particulate matter from becoming airborne.

-use, where possible, of water or chemicals for control of dust in the demolition of existing buildings or structures, construction operations, the grading of roads or the clearing of land;

-application of asphalt, oil, water, or other suitable chemicals on unpaved roads, materials stockpiles, and other surfaces which can create airborne dusts;

-full or partial enclosure of materials stockpiles in cases where application of oil, water, or chemicals are not sufficient to prevent particulate matter from becoming airborne;

-installation and use of hoods, fans, and fabric filters to enclose and vent the handling of dusty materials;

-adequate containment during sandblasting or other similar operations; and

-covering, at all times when in motion, open bodied trucks transporting materials likely to become airborne.

-(1) The permittee must not cause or permit any materials to be handled, transported, or stored; or a building, its appurtenances, or a road to be used, constructed, altered, repaired or demolished; or any equipment to be operated, without taking reasonable precautions to prevent particulate matter from becoming airborne.
 Such reasonable precautions may include, but not be limited to the following:

-(a) Use, where possible, of water or chemicals for control of dust in the demolition of existing buildings or structures, construction operations, the grading of roads or the clearing of land;
+a.
+Use, where possible, of water or chemicals for control of dust in the demolition of existing buildings or structures, construction operations, the grading of roads or the clearing of land;

-(b) Application of water or other suitable chemicals on unpaved roads, materials stockpiles, and other surfaces which can create airborne dusts;
+b.
+Application of water or other suitable chemicals on unpaved roads, materials stockpiles, and other surfaces which can create airborne dusts;

-(c) Full or partial enclosure of materials stockpiles in cases where application of water or other suitable chemicals are not sufficient to prevent particulate matter from becoming airborne;
+c.
+Full or partial enclosure of materials stockpiles in cases where application of water or other suitable chemicals are not sufficient to prevent particulate matter from becoming airborne;

-(d) Installation and use of hoods, fans, and fabric filters to enclose and vent the handling of dusty materials;
+d.
+Installation and use of hoods, fans, and fabric filters to enclose and vent the handling of dusty materials;

-(e) Adequate containment during sandblasting or other similar operations;
+e.
+Adequate containment during sandblasting or other similar operations;

-(f) Covering, at all times when in motion, open bodied trucks transporting materials likely to become airborne;
+f.
+Covering, at all times when in motion, open bodied trucks transporting materials likely to become airborne;

-(g) The prompt removal from paved streets of earth or other material that does or may become airborne.
+g.
+The prompt removal from paved streets of earth or other material that does or may become airborne.

-(a) For purposes of this section, fugitive emissions are visible emissions that leave the property of a source for more than 18 seconds in a six minute period.
-The minimum observation time must be at least six minutes unless otherwise specified in a permit.

-(b) Visible emissions are determined by EPA Method 22 at the downwind property boundary

-Monitoring Requirement: At least once each week for a minimum period of 30 minutes, the permittee must visually survey the plant for any sources of excess fugitive emissions.
-For the purpose of this survey, excess fugitive emissions are considered to be any visible emissions that leave the plant site boundaries.
+Monitoring Requirement: At least once each week for a minimum period of 30 minutes, the permittee must visually survey the plant for any sources of fugitive emissions.
+Fugitive emissions are determined by EPA Method 22 at the downwind property boundary.
+For purposes of this condition, fugitive emissions are visible emissions that leave the property of a source for more than 18 seconds in a six minute period.
 The person conducting the observation does not have to be EPA Method 9 certified.
 However, the individual should be familiar with the procedures of EPA Method 9, including using the proper location to observe visible emissions.
-If sources of visible emissions are identified, the permittee must: [OAR 340-218-0050(3)(a)]

-immediately take corrective action to minimize the fugitive emissions, including but not limited to those actions identified in condition 5; or
+If sources of visible emissions are identified, the permittee must immediately take corrective action to minimize the fugitive emissions, including but not limited to those actions identified in condition 5.
+[OAR 340-218-0050(3)(a)]

-conduct a Modified EPA Method 9 (see page 2 of the permit) test within 24 hours;